SixdegreeLab/MasteringChainAnalytics/en/00_introductions/readme.md

 ![image](images/01.jpg)

 **On-chain data is roughly divided into three categories:**
-1. Transaction data
+1. Transaction data.
 Such as sending and receiving addresses, transfer amount, address balance, etc.

-2. Block data
+2. Block data.
 For example, timestamps, miner fees, miner rewards, etc.

-3. Smart contract code
+3. Smart contract code.
-That is, the business logic coded on the blockchain
+That is, the business logic coded on the blockchain.

 On-chain data analysis is to extract the desired information from these three types of data for interpretation.
 From the perspective of the data stack, blockchain data products can be divided into data sources, data development tools, and data apps.

 ![image](images/02.jpg)

 Flexible use of various data products will provide us with a new perspective in the crypto world.

 Although we always say that on-chain data is public and transparent, it is difficult for us to directly read those data, because a simple swap transaction on-chain may look like this:

 ![image](images/03.jpg)

-We can see some raw on-chain data in the blockchain browser, but my question is how much is the UniswapV3 trading volume today, this does not solve my problem ah!
+We can see some raw on-chain data in the blockchain browser, but my question is how much is the UniswapV3 trading volume today, this does not solve my problem!
 What I want to see is the following picture:

 ![image](images/04.jpg)

-The original on-chain data cannot give us the answer, we need to go through a series of data ingestion processes such as indexing (indexing), processing (processing), storage (storage), and then aggregate the corresponding data according to the question raised to get the answer to the question.
+The original on-chain data cannot give us the answer, we need to go through a series of data ingestion processes such as indexing, processing, storage and then aggregate the corresponding data according to the question raised to get the answer to the question.

 ![image](images/05.jpg)

 To start from scratch, we may need to set up our own nodes to receive blockchain data and then process it, but this is obviously very time-consuming and laborious.
 Fortunately, there are many data platforms, such as Dune, Flipside, Footprint, they take the original on-chain data obtained by indexing, after a series of processing, stored in the data warehouse managed and updated by the platform, that is to say, the entire blockchain data is made into many relational data tables by them, what we need to do is to select some data we want from the table to build our analysis data.
 Further, there are Nansen, Messari, DeBank these data products, not only organize the data, but also package it according to the needs of the user, convenient for direct use.

 |Category | Application Example|
 |--------|:---------------:|